 Allergies typically become apparent early in childhood, especially from foods like milk, nuts, eggs and soy.
 But sometimes food and other allergies can develop later in life, he says.

-Recent research suggests that the introduction of potentially allergenic foods like peanut early in life may help prevent the development of peanut allergies in high-risk infants.
+Recent research suggests that the introduction of potentially allergenic foods like peanuts early in life may help prevent the development of peanut allergies in high-risk infants.
 If you are concerned, speak with your allergist.

 An intolerance is sometimes genetic, but can develop over time and can be quite variable even in the same person with the same food.